 The commonest method of fishing is to use a float.
 Always use the lightest float for the job.
 The usual method is to have a bait suspended under the float with the bait just on the bottom.
 Sometimes the bait may be held at midwater for rudd or perch.
 The prime aim of the float is to be a indicator of a bite.
 Small lead split-shot are used to hold the bait at the right depth and to sink the float to the correct level.

 There is a great range of baits and anglers have their favourites.
 Rudd, tench and koi can be caught on bread (bread crust or bread paste), live bait (worms or maggots) and sweetcorn (canned or frozen whole kernels ).
-Perch refer live bait but can also be caught on spinning gear using light lures.
+Perch prefer live bait but can also be caught on spinning gear small soft baits or spinners.

 Remember to check the regulations before fishing as there are some waters where it is illegal to use baits such as sweetcorn.
 A copy of the regulations should be given to you when you purchased your Fish & Game licence.